Understanding personal injury protection (PIP) is a crucial yet often overlooked aspect of accurate underwriting for medical and legal funders.

 - Has PIP been exhausted?

-- Are medical liens are on the case today?
+- Are medical liens on the PIP case today?
 What is their dollar amount?

 - Is the plaintiff still treating?
 (Should I expect those liens to continue to grow?)

-- Given all of this information, how does this affect my valuation of the case?
+- Given all of this information, how does this affect my valuation of the PIP case?